-As you can probably guess from the title of this Survey Spotter review, it is a platform that is NOT as great as it first looks like, and there are several things you are not told before joining.
+As you can probably guess from the title of this Survey Spotter review, it is a platform that is NOT as great as it first looks like, in my opinion, and there are several things that might not be clear before you sign up.

 What is Survey Spotter and what does the site offer?